Automation in warehousing

-Barcode scanning: It is used to identify and track the items in your stock.
+Barcode scanning: Barcode scanning is used to identify and track the items in your stock.
 Barcode scanners collect item information like SKU and manufacturer code, which can be used in other operations within the warehouse.
-For instance, by scanning serial and batch numbers you can see the movement and expiration dates of your items.
-Barcode scanners also help to perform accurate shelf counts during stocktaking, and rapidly distinguish between very similar items.
+For instance, by scanning serial and batch numbers, you can see the movement and expiration dates of your items.
+Barcode scanners also help to perform accurate shelf counts during stocktaking, and rapidly distinguish between analogous items.

-Inventory optimization: Most inventory software offers grouping and bundling, which helps you to sort items on the basis of common features, or create customized bundles of items that customers might want to purchase together.
+Inventory optimization: Most inventory software offers grouping and bundling , which helps you to sort items based on common features, or create customized bundles of items that customers might want to purchase together.

 Stock notifications: Inventory software can send automatic notifications when the stock level of a particular item is low, which is helpful because it helps you avoid over- or understocking.
 In the long run, this keeps your stock levels optimal, which helps your cash flow and keeps your customers happy.

 Report generation: This feature allows warehouse owners to understand their sales, the demand for their items, and their profit margins.
 It also helps them to measure and evaluate their distribution center activities and stocking strategies, giving them a strong base for building future improvements.